-Prior to acquiring a hotel property, our advisor or its affiliates, including our property manager, will perform a diligence review on investments we make.
-As part of this review, our advisor will obtain an environmental site assessment for each proposed property acquisition, which at a minimum will include a Phase I assessment.
-We will generally not close the purchase of any property unless we are satisfied with the environmental status of the property except under limited exceptional circumstances in which we determine that there are factors that off-set any potential environmental risk or liability.
-We will also generally seek to condition our obligation to close upon the delivery and verification of certain documents from the seller or developer, including, where appropriate:
+Prior to acquiring a hotel property, our advisor or its affiliates, including our property manager, performs a diligence review on the target property.
+As part of this review, our advisor obtains an environmental site assessment for each proposed property acquisition, which at a minimum will include a Phase I assessment.
+We generally do not close the purchase of any property unless we are satisfied with the environmental status of the property except under limited exceptional circumstances in which we determine that there are factors that off-set any potential environmental risk or liability.
+We also generally seek to condition our obligation to close an acquisition upon the delivery and verification of certain documents from the seller or developer, including, where appropriate: